tkaitchuck/Rust4JavaDevelopers/src/variable_declaration.md

 This has advantages for size and serialization.
 But the real gain is that Strings can be mutable if desired.
 If is declared with `let mut directions : String = ...` it is mutable, and if it is declared with `let name : String = ...` it is not.

 Of course, passing around mutable Strings would be error prone in Java.
-We'll cover why this is not a problem in Rust in the chapter on **Ownership**.
+We'll cover why this is not a problem in Rust in the [chapter on Ownership](./ownership.html).